Armed Forces Remembrance Day: Common celebrations

 The Armed Forces Remembrance Day celebration is an annual event organized to honor members of the Nigerian Armed Forces and its veterans.
 Events are held at the federal, state and local levels.
-Over two months prior to 15 January, the Ministry of Defence inaugurates a 25-man national planning committee for the AFRD celebration preparations.
+Over two months prior to 15 January, the Ministry of Defence inaugurates a 25-man national planning committee for the AFRDC celebration preparations.
 Military parades often involve the participation of a guard of honour from the Nigerian Army, Nigerian Navy, and Nigerian Air Force.
 The peak of all events held is the wreath laying ceremony done by the President of Nigeria at the National Cenotaph in Abuja's Eagle Square.
 36 federal cenotaphs are also places where special AFRD ceremonies are held.
 Special prominence is also given to the Nigerian Legion, a veterans association which organizes many events on this day alongside the government.